Crombie (clothing): History

 Beginning in the late 1950s, Crombie coats were fashionable among modernists, who saw them as a stylish item of clothing that enhanced their clean-cut image.
 It was an alternative to the popular fishtail parka or trenchcoat.
 As the 1960s wore on, and into the early 1970s, Crombie-style coats were popular within Britain's vibrant youth culture, particularly the suedehead subculture.

 In the 1980s the company was purchased and became privately owned.

-Crombie has long appealed to international statesmen and royalty.
-Crombie lists King George VI, Winston Churchill, Cary Grant, Dwight D Eisenhower and John F. Kennedy among its historic customers.
-Alongside this list of patrons, actor Jack Nicholson wore several styles of Crombie coat in his role as The Joker in the 1989 film, Batman.
-In the recent film Damaged, Vincent Cassel wears a Crombie coat with Crombie coats also featured in several other new upcoming movie releases.
+Customers have included King George VI, Winston Churchill, Cary Grant, Dwight D Eisenhower and John F. Kennedy.
+Jack Nicholson wore several styles of Crombie coat in his role as The Joker in the 1989 film, Batman.

 In 1990, production at the Grandholm Mill ceased, and was moved to other mills in Scotland and England.
 The A-listed Grandholm factory site was converted into a residential project in 2005.

 From 1995 to 2004, Crombie also held the royal warrant as a supplier to the Prince of Wales.
 In 2014 it was announced the new Twelfth Doctor Who, as played by Peter Capaldi, would wear a Crombie with a red lining.
 Such was the success of Capaldi's role as Doctor Who, Crombie saw a major increase in sales directly attributed to this.
-The Crombie style incorporated a heavy, dark, woollen, knee-length overcoat paired with a red, silk, handkerchief in the upper pocket.
-In 1996 designer William Johnston Ewart, inspired by the deep tones of the iconic Crombie Overcoating Range, created tartan which was placed on the Scottish Register of Tartans for the Crombie House Check.
+The Crombie style incorporated a heavy, dark, woollen knee-length overcoat paired with a red, silk handkerchief in the upper pocket.
+In 1996 designer William Johnston Ewart, inspired by the deep tones of the Crombie Overcoating Range, created tartan which was placed on the Scottish Register of Tartans as the Crombie House Check.

 Crombie had retail stores in London, Manchester and Edinburgh and sold through independent retailers such as Harrods and department stores in North America, Europe and East Asia.
-Crombie is also sold worldwide via its website.

-In March 2022 it was announced that Crombie is under new ownership.
+In March 2022 it was announced that Crombie was under new ownership.
 Crombie 1805 acquired the business and the trademarks of J. & J. Crombie Ltd.

-In June 2024, prestigious designer Grace Wales Bonner introduced a collaboration with Crombie on the catwalk at Paris Fashion Week.
+In June 2024, Grace Wales Bonner introduced a collaboration with Crombie on the catwalk at Paris Fashion Week.